KyleJayMaxwell/module-exports/README.md

 _Without_ redefining `module.exports` (that is, without writing `module.exports = {}`), set properties directly on `module.exports` and finish everything in the `02-properties/run.js` directory.

-When you think you are done, peak at the solution to `02-properties`.
+When you think you are done, peek at the solution to `02-properties`.
 How'd you do?

 **03 - Setting `module.exports` directly**